-While public concern about COVID-19 seems to be declining, it is still impacting communities across the United States every day.
+Public concern about COVID-19 is back on the rise and is impacting communities across the United States.
 Hospitals continue to have elevated needs for nurses in certain locations, and are lifting some licensing restrictions to get nurses to the locations where they’re needed most.
 We’ve compiled some of the most relevant credentialing and licensing information for you in this blog so that you know your options for your next travel nursing assignment.

 Traveling to California is at the top of many travel nurses’ wishlists.
 Great weather, guaranteed staff ratios, and high pay all make it an attractive destination.
 If you’re interested in traveling to California, we’ve got good news for you.